 Yes, those few mornings where I was tricked into wearing a light jacket to walk the dog.
 I find myself sweating within 10 minutes because of 85 degree and humid temps!
 It has not been amusing……

 I’ve decided to just ignore it all, and continue eating the way my body CRAVES in the fall.
-I introduce you to: Fall Harvest Balsamic Chicken Skillet.
+As a nutritionist, I look forward to eating everything seasonally.
+And I just can’t wait to introduce you to: Fall Harvest Balsamic Chicken Skillet.

 The inspiration (besides everything delicious in fall weather), is from my Rosemary Balsamic Sheet Pan Chicken with Bacon and Apples.
 This is my absolute favorite sheet pan dinner, and I wanted something similar made in the skillet to get things extra toasty and flavorful.